sampart/WhiteOctoberSwiftMailerDBBundle/README.md

             );
         }

-  4. Configure the `wo_swiftmailer_db` service in your config.yml:
+  2. Configure the `wo_swiftmailer_db` service in your config.yml:

         wo_swiftmailer_db:
             entity_class: Full\Path\To\Mail\Entity

+     Read below about how to construct this entity.

-  5. Tell SwiftMailer to use the database spooler:
+  3. Tell SwiftMailer to use the database spooler:

         swiftmailer:
             spool:
                 type: db

-That's it for bundle configuration.
+That's it for bundle installation and configuration.

 Mail entity
 ===========